sham-devs/EFatoraJo/EFatoraJoConsoleApp/README.md

 1. **Invoice Type Selection**: Choose from Income, General Sales, or Special Sales invoices
 2. **Automatic Invoice Generation**: Creates sample invoices with random data for testing
-3. **Direct Submission**: Submits invoices directly to the e-invoicing system
+3. **Guided Submission**: Shows a summary, then asks to submit or skip
-4. **Return Invoice Support**: Optionally creates and submits return invoices
+4. **Return Invoice Support**: Optionally creates and submits return invoices after confirmation
-5. **Real-time Feedback**: Shows success/failure messages with detailed error information
+5. **Real-time Feedback**: Uses the same formatter as CLI for success/error output

 ### Interactive Mode Workflow